 INSERT INTO table VALUES (1, 2, 3), (3, 4, 5), (6, 7, 8);

 is also supported by MonetDB.
-However, this variant is not to be recommended for large numbers of tuples since it uses a lot of stack space on the server, and stack space is a very limited commodity.
+However, this variant is not to be recommended for large numbers of tuples either.
+It uses a lot of stack space on the server, and stack space is a very limited commodity.
 In other words, if you try to insert too many tuples in one go, the query will fail, or worse, the server will crash.

 SQLPrepare(hdl, "INSERT INTO table VALUES (?, ?, ?)", SQL_NTS);

-SQLBindParameter()for each of the parameters in the query, and then call
+Then you need to call SQLBindParameter() for each of the parameters in the query, and finally call

 for each insert.
 As before, all insert queries should be done in a single transaction.